 - 1. Open ArcMap. - 2.
 In ArcToolbox, right click on 'ArcToolbox', and select 'Add Toolbox'.
-Navigate to the FLoWS v9.3 toolbox and click OK.
-Repeat these steps to add the STARS v9.3.1 tools. - 3.
-Right click on ArcToolbox, scroll down, select Save Settings, and click on To Default.
+Navigate to the FLoWS toolbox and click OK.
+Repeat these steps to add the STARS tools. - 3.
+Right click on ArcToolbox, scroll down, select Save Settings, and click on To Default. - 4.
+Change Environment Settings.
+Go to Menu, click on Tools, and select Options.
+Select the Geoprocessing tab and click on the Environments button.
+Expand the General Settings and set Output has Z Values and Output has M Values to Disable.
+Click OK.